 Different appliances require different levels of wattage as the below graphic shows.

 How large of a generator should you buy?

 Think about your electrical needs during a power outage.

 - Calculate the total wattage of all the appliances you wish to use—wattage can be located on each unit’s nameplate or found through on the manufacturer’s website—then multiply that number by three.

 The total will tell you what size generator you need.

-Our smallest units can easily power lights, your phone charger, and/or appliances like your radio.
-You choose what is most important to you.
-Larger generator units, for example, can keep your refrigerator running or allow you to watch TV during the power outage.
+Our smaller inverter and generator units can easily power lights, phone chargers and appliances like a radio.
+Larger generator units, can keep your refrigerator running or allow you to watch TV during power outages.

 Portable Generator Safety

-For your safety—and to prevent carbon monoxide poisoning—all portable generators should be used outdoors only.
+For your safety—and to prevent carbon monoxide poisoning—all portable generators should be used outdoors or in well-ventilated areas only.
 Do not run a generator in your home, garage, crawl space, attic, basement or any other enclosed area.
-Instead, place your portable generator on a porch or patio and keep it running outside.
+Instead, place your portable generator outside.